vardaan-bhatia/LinkLytics/README.md

 # **Lynklytics: URL Shortener with Analytics**

-Lynklytics is a URL shortener app with advanced analytics features.
-It provides an intuitive experience for managing and tracking shortened URLs with detailed statistics on location and device data.
-The app is mobile responsive and offers QR code generation for each shortened URL.
+ynklytics is a user-friendly URL shortener that not only simplifies sharing links but also provides powerful analytics to help you understand your audience.
+With Lynklytics, you can easily shorten long URLs while gaining valuable insights into link performance, including click locations and device usage.
+Built with modern technologies like **React Context API**, **Supabase**, **ShadCN**, and **Recharts**.

 ## **Video Demonstration**